Estimated reading time: 8 minutes

 To establish a family connection to a loved one, keeping a copy of your marriage license is also highly recommended.
 A fingerprint ID card with a photo of each family member along with their fingerprints is another way to help prove a family relationship.

-Keeping a detailed medical record for each loved one may help prevent improper emergency care during a disaster – or alert first responders of a chronic existing condition the loved one has that should be taken into consideration quickly – such as diabetes and food allergies.
+Keeping a detailed medical record for each loved one may help prevent improper emergency care during a disaster – or alert first responders of a chronic existing condition the loved one has that should be taken into consideration quickly – such as diabetes, allergies.

 In addition to keeping an immunization record and a medical history record for all loved ones stored in a safe or fireproof box, consider keeping extra copies of these vital documents in your bug out bag, get home bag, purse, kid’s backpack, and in grandma’s dresser at the nursing home.
 Some folks with diabetes and other conditions are now getting discreet tattoos on the underside of their wrist so their crucial health information will always be readily accessible.